Erving Goffman: Interaction Ritual

 Goffman's Interaction Ritual: Essays on Face-to-Face Behavior is a collection of six essays.
 The first four were originally published in the 1950s, the fifth in 1964, and the last was written for the collection.
 They include "On Face-work" (1955); "The Nature of Deference and Demeanor" (1956); "Embarrassment and Social Organization" (1956); "Alienation from Interaction" (1957); "Mental Symptoms and Public Order" (1964); and "Where the Action Is".
+He argues that many aspects of everyday social interaction, such as greetings, function as small ritual acts through which individuals reaffirm their social identities and demonstrate their competence.
+This perspective is largely influenced by Durkheim.
+Referring to Durkheim’s ideas in The Elementary Forms of Religious Life, Goffman claims that "the person in our urban secular world is allotted a kind of sacredness that is displayed and confirmed by symbolic acts."

 The first essay, "On Face-work", discusses the concept of face, which is the positive self-image a person holds when interacting with others.
 Goffman believes that face "as a sociological construct of interaction is neither inherent in nor a permanent aspect of the person".
 Once someone offers a positive self-image of him- or herself to others, they feel a need to maintain and live up to that image.
 Inconsistency in how a person projects him- or herself in society risks embarrassment and discredit.
 So people remain guarded to ensure that they do not show themselves to others in an unfavorable light.